 All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.
 The Group's financial liabilities include loans and borrowings, trade and other payables and derivative financial instruments.

 Subsequent measurement

 For purposes of subsequent measurement, financial liabilities are classified in two categories:

-Financial liabilities at amortised cost (loans and borrowings)
+- Financial liabilities at fair value through profit or loss - Financial liabilities at amortised cost (loans and borrowings)